 Anyway, though some american “Neopagans” claim to be Hellenic polytheists, they are not Hellenic polytheists “but rather members of the so-called Wicca or other ‘neo-pagan’ groups who are simply disguised as ‘Hellenists’ for reasons that exist hidden within the depths of their own minds.
 Obviously we are not interested in having any relationship with these people.
 Our Tradition, Religion and Values should not be exploited in any manner, in much the same way that no other ethnic Tradition, Religion and Values should be exploited” (Wojciech Jan Rudny interviews a constitutional member of the Supreme Council of the Ethnikoi Hellenes).

-“Neopaganism”, occultism and, the New-Age-Movement simply don’t concern hellenic culture.
+“Neopaganism”, occultism, the New-Age-Movement and other parachristian paths simply don’t concern hellenic culture.

 a.
 In modern Greece the term “Hellenes” means people of Greek origin.

 The religions of the Gentile nations of antiquity